ruby-hyperloop/ruby-hyperloop.io/source/2017-02-28-spring-2017-comps-release.html.markdown

 Stores depend on `Hyperloop::Application::Boot`, which is an operation defined in the Operation gem.
 So that you can use stores without operations, the store gem will define a very basic boot operation *unless* Hyperloop::Application::Boot is already defined.

-#### Hyperloop Express
+#### Hyperloop.JS

-Hyperloop Express now supports Operations and Stores.
+Hyperloop.JS now supports Compoennts, Operations and Stores.

-TODO: update as to how it ends up....

-There is no gem here, just JS files.
-We will have two: hyperloop-express.js which includes hyper-component (and therefore hyper-store) and hyperloop-express-operation.js which brings in the `Hyperloop::Operation` class (but not the `Hyperloop::ServerOp` class)
+There is no gem here, just JavaScript files.
+We will have two: hyperloop.js which includes Components, Operations and Stores and opal-compiler.js which includes Opal and Opal Compiler.

-To support this the `hyper-operation` gem will have a `hyper-operation/client_only` require file.

 ## New folder layout